 This dip does not freeze well.
 You may find it separates when defrosted because of the mayo and sour cream.
-Thankfully, it doesn’t make a lot of dip so you should have no problem finishing it within 3 days!
+Thankfully, it doesn’t make a lot of dip so you should have no problem finishing it within 3 days.

 What to Dip in Corn Dip?

 Tortilla chips are the best option for corn dip.
-You can also use crackers or fresh veggies (think celery, peppers or carrots) for a low carb option.
+You can also use pita crackers or fresh veggies (think celery, peppers or carrots) for a low carb option.

-- Cut the corn off the ears.
+Cut the corn kernels off the roasted ears.
 Place the corn in a medium saucepan or skillet.

-*Serve with lime wedges and squeeze the lime juice on top as you dip. 😋 The calories shown are based on the recipe serving 6, with 1 serving being 1/6 of the dip (no chips included).
+*Serve with lime wedges and squeeze the lime juice on top as you dip. 😋 The calories shown are based on the recipe serving 6, with 1 serving being ⅙ of the dip (no chips included).
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.**